-Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio.
+Toby Clark is a non-practising fashion designer and founder of ‘Toby etc.‘ a design and brand strategy studio with a reputation for creating niche international brands.

-Widely experienced in the fashion & textiles industry, Toby’s design methodology has been sought after by prestigious international brands.
-His decade of design for Margaret Howell received three nominations for ‘Menswear Designer Of The Year’ at the British Fashion Awards, hosted by the British Fashion Council.
+Widely experienced in the fashion & textiles industry, Toby’s design methodology has steered influential brands.
+His decade of design for Margaret Howell received three nominations for ‘Menswear Designer Of The Year’ at the BFC’s British Fashion Awards.

-A proven specialist in menswear – with a reputation for authentic products and original concepts – Toby’s sensory intuition and evolutional design approach attracts loyal consumers.
+A proven specialist in menswear – with a reputation for crafting authentic products and original forward thinking concepts – Toby’s sensory intuition and evolutional approach to design engineering helps to grow loyal consumers.

-A quiet activist of environmental causes, Toby favours brands with an authentic ecological purpose who respect nature and our planet’s finite resources.
-Particularly those brands who encourage end-users to adopt a new approach to consumerism.
+A gentle but determined activist of environmental causes, Toby favours brands with an authentic ecological purpose who respect nature and our planet’s finite resources.
+Particularly brands who encourage end-users to adopt a new approach to consumerism buy consuming much less.

-To emphasise his thinking, Toby began wearing the Same Clothes Everyday, aiming to offset the negative impact he had personally caused as a designer.
-This he estimated to be in the region of 500,000 products manufactured between 1990 to 2017 and contributing to a plethora of clothing the world’s consumers did not necessarily need to survive, but rather desired as luxury items.
-His Same Clothes Everyday manifesto was admired by the world renowned Fashion Trend forecaster Lidewij Edelkoort who invited him to be part of her World Hope Forum.
+To emphasise his thinking, Toby adopted a more radical approach wearing the Same Clothes Everyday indefinitely.
+This single set of clothing aimed to offset the negative impact he’d personally created as a designer, which he estimated to be in the region of 500,000 products manufactured between 1990 to 2017, contributing to a plethora of clothing the world’s consumers did not necessarily need but rather desired as luxury items.
+His Same Clothes Everyday manifesto was admired by the world renowned Trend forecaster Lidewij Edelkoort who invited Toby to be part of her World Hope Forum.

-To underline his design philosophy, Toby has written articles for academia, recently authoring ‘The Provenance Of Fashion’ published by Bloomsbury, featuring the role of transparency by tracing the supply chain with Blockchain technology.
+To underline his design philosophy, Toby has written articles for academia, authoring ‘The Provenance Of Fashion’ published by Bloomsbury.
+Featuring the important role of transparency, by tracing the supply chain with Blockchain technology and in sync with Jessi Baker the founder of Provenance.org

-While an art student in Bournemouth his written thesis on ‘Uniforms’ turned into a collaboration with fellow art student Wolfgang Tillmans.
-Then an unknown photographer.
-Part of this work has been signed and sold by Wolfgang through Sothebys to private collectors.
+While an art student in Bournemouth his written thesis on ‘Uniforms’ turned into a collaboration with fellow art student Wolfgang Tillmans, then an unknown photographer.
+Part of this collaborative work has since been signed by the Turner Prize winning artist and sold through Sothebys to private collectors.

 Having established a career as a clothing designer and design consultant, Toby continues to work within sustainable and ethical parameters, seeking to preserve the natural balance of our eco-system and aiming to bring city dwellers closer to nature.

-To review a fuller background of Toby’s career, please see the Biography section.
+To review a fuller background of Toby’s career, please click on the Biography section.

 A company profile and curriculum vitae is available on request.